hannobraun/caterpillar/daily.md

 It would sure be great for someone with an eye for design and a preference for frontend work to show up and save me right about now, but I guess I'm on my own for the time being.
 Oh well.
-Time to figure out if I can use this to make sense of that broken code I have sitting in a local branch.
+Time to figure out if I can use this thing to make sense of that broken code I have sitting in a local branch.

 ## 2024-04-24